 Free life expectancy calculators:

 Have you ever wondered to yourself, “How long will I live?”
 If so, you’re not alone.
 It’s a big question, but the good news is that there are many life expectancy calculators out there that you can use for free.
-Two of my favorites – which also don’t ask you to forfeit personal information such as your email address – include this one from My Good Health, and this one, from Project Big Life.
+My fav is this one, from Project Big Life.

 If you’re like me and want to play with the numbers, these are great because you can also calculate the value of modifying your diet or exercise routine by adjusting these variables and recalculating your life expectancy.
 From there, you can do a “return on time” calculation and determine how much longer you’ll live versus your baseline for every additional hour worked out, or for every dietary change incorporated into your daily routine.